fenago/rabbitmq-jupyterlab/Lab_3_cb.md

-In this recipe we\'re showing you how to admin RabbitMQ from an HTTP API using a Management Plugin.
+In this recipe we're showing you how to admin RabbitMQ from an HTTP API using a Management Plugin.

 The plugin provides real-time charts to monitor the flow of your